caponethedecapitator/Web-Project/README.md

 # Web Project
-A course project using html, css, javascript, node.js, and mongodb.
+A course project using html, css, javascript, node.js, react and mongodb.